A Full 2022 Local's Guide to All Things Boulder, Colorado

 Rocky Mountain National Park

-Rocky Mountain National Park is an iconic camping/hiking trail destination near Estes Park and very high on many people's bucket lists.
-We aren't going to provide many details since we plan to have a full guide up on visiting Rocky Mountain National Park soon.
-In the meantime, head here for all the information you will need about visiting the park.
+Rocky Mountain National Park is an iconic camping/hiking trail destination near Estes Park and is very high on many people's bucket lists.
+Head here for all the information you will need about visiting the park.

 If you plan to make a day trip to the park from Boulder County, it is about an hour's drive.
 If you're visiting in the summer months, expect large crowds of people.
 In 2018, Rocky Mountain National Park was the third most visited National Park in the USA!